- The Role of a QA Tester

 The Role of a QA Tester

-A QA tester is responsible for identifying bugs, issues, and inconsistencies in software before it is released to the public.
+What is the importance of quality assurance?
+A QA tester identifies bugs, issues, and inconsistencies in software before the team releases it to the public.
 This involves rigorous testing processes, including manual testing, automated testing, and user experience testing.
 QA testers work closely with developers to ensure that the software is functional, reliable, and user-friendly.

 Statistical Insights into QA Importance

-2. User Retention: A study by Tricentis found that 44% of software defects are discovered by users post-launch, leading to a high rate of user dissatisfaction and churn.
+- User Retention: A study by Tricentis found that users discover 44% of software defects post-launch, leading to a high rate of user dissatisfaction and churn.

 Examples from Tech Giants Who Use QA Testing